 Affirms young people’s important role in the prevention and resolution of conflicts

 Stresses the importance of engaging youth as partners and leaders in peacebuilding

 Urges Member States to increase inclusive representation of youth in decision-making

-For further information, the United Nations Organization of Young Peacebuilders (ONOY) has gathered a number of useful documents and ideas into a toolkit to help you understand the importance and content of the resolution and advocate for its implementation in your community and country.
+For further information, the United Network of Young Peacebuilders (UNOY) has gathered a number of useful documents and ideas into a toolkit to help you understand the importance and content of the resolution and advocate for its implementation in your community and country.
 Available here.

 Introducing Security, Climate Change & Youth

 Young people are uniquely affected by humanitarian crises and conflict.
 Even though more than 600 million youths are living in fragile and conflict-affected countries, they are seldom called upon to initiate solutions to development challenges.

 It is only recently, through the adoption of UN Security Council Resolution 2250, that both the importance and positive role of young women and men in the promotion and maintenance of international peace and security has been recognized.
 Initiatives such as the ambitious Compact for Young People in Humanitarian Action (of which SDSN Youth is a member) are a testament to this fact and are promoting the case for youth-led development.

 Increasingly, reports and academic studies are finding strong causal evidence linking climate change and ecological crises to conflict across all major regions of the world.
 Food insecurity, water stress, forced migration and economic recessions are some of the impacts associated with climate change, which has been termed a ‘threat multiplier’.
 However, the ways in which climate change uniquely impacts the security and development prospects of youth populations remains as of yet unstudied.